pelavarre/byobash/README.md

     % which -a cd
     cd: shell built-in command
     /usr/bin/cd
     %

-But if you then do want 'cd.py' to change your Working Dir, you've got to install 'cd.py' in some special way, such as
+So then if you then do want 'cd.py' to change your Working Dir, you've got to install 'cd.py' in some special way, such as

     function cd.py () { cd "$(~/Public/pybashish/bin/cd.py bin)"; }